maryamariyan/LoggingGenerator/README.md

 ## Implementation Todos

+General

 * Add nuget packaging voodoo

+Generator

 * Support nullable message parameter types
+* Support extension method syntax for logging methods
 * The Microsoft.Extensions.Logging.Extras assembly is only temporary.
 The types in here should go to the Microsoft.Extensions.Logging.Abstractions assembly
+* Get improved SemanticModel workaround from Jared

+Analyzer

+* Nothing to do
+* Add unit tests

+Fixer

+* Generate a comment above the logging method sig
+* Handle cases where the message string is a const
+* Pick a different filename for the generated log file if the project already contains a file by that name.
+* Pick a different method name if the target class already contains a method by that name
+* If the target class is in the same file as the legacy call site, then things get confused
+* Add unit tests

 ## Example